RDAxRoadkill/DeployExample/README.md

 ### Setting up the Angular frontend
 1. use the command ng new your-application name (client for me)
 	 - You can use whatever settings you like, it does not matter for deploying
-2. After the Angular CLI has run, got to your package.json in the client folder and copy ```@angular/cli & @angular/compiler-cli & typescript``` from devDependencies to dependencies.
+2. After the Angular CLI has run, got to your package.json in the client folder and copy ```typescript and all @angular/``` from devDependencies to dependencies.
 3. Under the scripts tag (still in package.json) add the following line
 ```"postinstall": "ng build --aot --prod"``` this tells Heroku to build the application using the AOT compiler.
 4. Add Node and NPM engines, you can grab the versions I used in my package.json or run the command ```node-v and npm -v``` to get your locally installed version.
 You can add the engines underneath your devDependencies by using ```  "engines": {